fqantonio/GoingInductive/README.md

 GRADE: categories 0 to 6, representing, respectively, 7,8,9,10,11, 10p(techical) and 11p (Technical)
 M4CID, categorical 0 and 1 variable, respectively, without 4C/ID and with 4CID;
 CLASS, continuous variable, 0 to 100, height average, CLASS = 0.5 x TEST + 0.3 x LAB + 0.2 x BEHAV
-RANK: a categorical variable that measures the adaptability of students to school.
+RANK: a categorical variable, 1,2,3, that measures the adaptability of students to school.

 The values showned in the table represent median changes.